telosnetwork/telos-decide/docs/ContractAPI.md

 ### ACTION `delcommittee()`

 Deletes a committee.
-Requires the authority of the committee updater.

-`delcommittee(name committee_name, symbol treasury_symbol, string memo)`
+- name `committee_name`: the name of the committee to delete.

-- `committee_name` is the name of the committee to delete.
+- symbol `treasury_symbol`: the treasury symbol that the committee belongs to.

-- `treasury_symbol` is the treasury symbol that the committee belongs to.
+- string `memo`: a memo for describing the committee deletion.

-- `memo` is a memo for describing the committee deletion.
+Required Authority: `updater_acct@updater_auth`

 ```
 cleos push action trailservice delcommittee '["jedicouncil", "2,TEST", "order 66 executed"]' -p testaccountc